-As we said, VST (Virtual Studio Technology) is the most popular audio format in the world in the last 25 years.
-And because it was the first to become free, it was implemented in almost every DAW existing today, except (of course) for Apple’s GarageBand and LogicPro X, which developed their own format AU (more on that later on).
+VST (Virtual Studio Technology) has been the most popular audio plugin format in the world in the last 25 years.
+It was the first to become free and it has been implemented in most DAWs today, the main exceptions being for Apple’s GarageBand and LogicPro X, which developed their own format AU (more on that later on).

 VST developed through the years and is today on its 3.x version, thus the name VST3 for the new format.
 Even though VST2 is widely used and available (almost) every DAW, VST3 is supported by Steinberg’s Cubase 9.0+ versions of the program and is slowly replacing its predecessor in the audio engineering world.